coproc/PolyPieces/README.md

 The main intent of this package is to compute the exact convolution of piecewise polynomial functions (for getting the density functions of sums of random variables).
 Therefor it provides
-* the class `UniVarPoly` for basic symbolic computation with univariate polynomials and
+* the class `Polynomial` for basic symbolic computation with polynomials and
 * the class `PolyPieceFunc` for basic symbolic computation with piecewise polynomial functions.

 The coefficient domain used for computing with the polynomials is defined by the types of the coefficients